koomai/bulletproof-email/README.md

 `gulp remove --template=NAME` - removes template NAME from source and build directories
 `gulp remove -t NAME` - alias for the above task

-`gulp clean` - empty your distribution directories
+`gulp clean` - empty your build directories

 Continue reading below for more details